ourzora/zora-protocol/.changeset/lazy-experts-battle.md

 "@zoralabs/premint-sdk": patch
 ---

 created new package `protocol-deployments` that includes the deployed contract addresses.

-1155-contracts no longer exports deployed addresses. premint-sdk imports deployed addresses from `protocol-deployments
+* 1155-contracts js no longer exports deployed addresses, just the abis
+* premint-sdk imports deployed addresses from `protocol-deployments